google/WebFundamentals/src/content/en/updates/2018/04/chrome-67-deps-rems.md

 ## Deprecate AppCache on Non-secure Contexts

-AppCache over HTTPS is deprecated.
+AppCache over HTTP is deprecated.
 AppCache is a powerful feature that allows offline and persistent access to an origin.
 Allowing AppCache to be used over non-secure contexts makes it an attack vector for cross-site scripting hacks.